Skip to main content

 When is the Tdap vaccine given?

-The Tdap vaccine is usually given to prevent a tetanus, diphtheria, or pertussis infection.
+The Tdap vaccine is usually given to prevent a tetanus, diphtheria, or pertussis.
 It can also be given after a severe wound or burn to prevent tetanus.
 Your healthcare provider will tell you when to bring your child in for a Tdap vaccine:

-• For pregnant adolescents, a Tdap shot is given at 27 to 36 weeks of each pregnancy.
-The shot can also be given immediately after she gives birth if she did not receive a dose during pregnancy.
+- For pregnant adolescents, a Tdap shot is given at 27 to 36 weeks of each pregnancy.
+The shot can also be given immediately after your adolescent gives birth if it was not given during the pregnancy.

 When is the Td vaccine given?